Cambuslang F.C.: History

 In 1879 at a meeting at the Cross Hotel in Hamilton the secretary of Cambuslang was joined by those of Airdrie, Airdriehill, Drumpellier, Hamilton Academical, Glengowan, Clydebank, Uddingston, West Benhar, Benhar and Stonelaw where it was agreed that each club would pay 10 shillings (50p) towards a county cup and the new district would be known as the Lanarkshire County Football Association.
-Cambuslang would win the Lanarkshire Cup on two occasions and be runners up four times before falling out with the Lanarkshire Football Association and joining the Glasgow Football Association for the 1887–88 season.

-The club officially left the Lanarkshire Association, while Mr Park a club board member, also stepped down as the Association president, in March 1887.
+Cambuslang won Lanarkshire Cup in 1883–84 and 1884–85, the latter by beating Benhar 5–3 in a replay in front of 2,500 at Hamilton.
+The club was also runner -up four times before falling out with the Lanarkshire Football Association and joining the Glasgow Football Association for the 1887–88 season; the club officially left the Lanarkshire Association, while Mr Park a club board member, also stepped down as the association president, in March 1887, and an attempt to bring the club back into the Lanarkshire fold before the new season foundered.
+For the new season the club also moved to a new ground, Whitefield Park, opening with a match against Dumbarton Athletic in August.

-They reached the Scottish Cup Final in 1888, having beaten Abercorn 10–1 in a semi-final replay after a 1–1 draw with a goal from Billy Mortimer, but lost the final 6–1 to Renton in what remains the joint-largest margin in the competition's history (matched in 1972).
+Cambuslang reached the Scottish Cup Final in 1888, having beaten Abercorn 10–1 in a semi-final replay after a 1–1 draw with a goal from Billy Mortimer, but lost the final 6–1 to Renton in what remains the joint-largest margin in the competition's history (matched in 1972).
 The two clubs also met in the final of the Glasgow Charity Cup three months later, Renton winning 4–0.
 In between, however, Cambuslang had the consolation of winning the inaugural Glasgow Cup, beating Rangers 3–1 in the final in front of 12,000 at Hampden Park.

 Cambuslang joined the Scottish Football League at its inauguration in 1890 and finished fourth in the 1890–91 season.
-The club finished last in the eleven team league in 1891–92, however, and did not seek re-election to the League.
-They made no effort to re-join the League when it added a Second Division.
+The club finished last in the eleven team league in 1891–92, however, and did not seek re-election to the league.
+They made no effort to re-join the league when it added a Second Division.

 Cambuslang's demise came at the end of the 1896–97 season, playing in the Scottish Alliance League.